microsoft/DirectX-Specs/d3d/Raytracing.md

 transparency.
-A particular case is transparency in shadow determination, where if the any hit shader finds that the current hit location is opaque it can tell the system to take this hit but stop searching for more intersections (just looking for the anything in a ray's path).
+A particular case is transparency in shadow determination, where if the any hit shader finds that the current hit location is opaque it can tell the system to take this hit but stop searching for more intersections (just looking for anything in a ray's path).
 In many cases though, any hit shaders are not needed, yielding some execution efficiency: In the absence of an any hit shader for a given geometry instance that has an intersection T within the current ray